-The German Army (German: Deutsches Heer, [IPA: heɐ] listen ) is the land component of the Bundeswehr ("Federal Defence Forces") of the Federal Republic of Germany.
+The German Army (German: Deutsches Heer, [IPA: heɐ] listen (help·info)) is the land component of the Bundeswehr ("Federal Defence Forces") of the Federal Republic of Germany.
 Traditionally, the German military forces have been composed of the Army, the Navy, and after the First World War, the Air Force.
 The Heer was re-formed in the 1950s as the West German Army as part of the Bundeswehr.
 In October 1990, upon the reunification of Germany, the East German army, the National People's Army (NVA), was integrated into the now unified force.

 The German word Heer means simply "army".
 The term is not restricted to any particular country, so "das britische Heer" would mean "the British army".